6th and 7th Grade Example Form

 Core Course Placement

 The previous year's teacher provides recommendation for the academic level a student is placed in.
-The high school credit class placement use prognosis test results as a factor in the teacher's recommendation for placement.
+The high school credit class placement is based off assessment data as a factor in the teacher's recommendation for placement.
 Students do not need to take one level across the board; students can take a mix of general, advanced, high school credit, or gifted courses.
 Only students identified as Gifted under ESE qualify for our gifted classes.
 Parents have the opportunity to override a teacher's recommendation of placement by filling out the Parent Override Form and submitting it the Assistant Principal of Curriculum.

 Students identified as reading below grade level according to state FSA data combined with STAR Progress Monitoring data are required to take participate in an Intensive Reading intervention program, which is either offered in lieu of an elective or as a pull-out from an elective course.

 The State of Florida requires students to earn 3 credits in each of the four core classes (Math, Science, Language Arts, Social Studies) in order to be promoted to high school.
 To earn a credit, a student must earn 4 total quality points in each class, with at least one point earned in either the third or fourth nine weeks.
 Letter grades quantify to quality points, with A's worth 4 points, B's worth 3 points, C's worth 2 points, D's worth 1 point, and F's worth 0 points.
 Students who earn an F are provided recovery opportunities either through the classroom teacher or through an online self-paced program called PLATO.